FrodoAlaska/Freya/README.md

 ## Simple Example

 Below is a simple example of the Freya Engine being used.

+If the exmaple below is *too* simple, you can check out the `testbed` directory where more extensive examples exist.
+However, they are not as "educational" as the example below.
+Despite that, they do have a variety of use cases of *Freya*.

 ```c++
 #include <freya.h>